Learn what transformational leadership is, how it inspires positive change within organizations, and how you can adopt this leadership style yourself.

 4. Transformational leaders are helpful.

-While transformational leaders are careful never to micromanage or breathe down their followers’ necks, they’re still willing to step in and provide guidance, advice, and encouragement whenever necessary.
+While transformational leaders are careful never to micromanage or breathe down their employees’ necks, they’re still willing to step in and provide guidance, advice, and encouragement whenever necessary.
 They’re there to support their teams and help them achieve their best work.

 5. Transformational leaders are self-directed.